Loading...

 CNI affects the whole cluster network, so if changes are made to Calico or a different plugin is installed, it can cause cluster-wide issues and failed resources.

-The CSI driver runs as a deployment in the control plane to manage volumes for Persistent Volume Claims (PVCs) in the IONOS Cloud and to attach them to nodes.
+The driver runs as a deployment in the control plane to manage volumes for Persistent Volume Claims (PVCs) in the IONOS Cloud and to attach them to nodes.

-reclaim policy skips deletion of the volume and is meant for manual reclamation of resources.
+IONOS Cloud volumes are represented as resources in Kubernetes.
+The PV determines what happens to the volume when the PV is deleted.
+The Retain reclaim policy skips deletion of the volume and is meant for manual reclamation of resources.
 In the case of dynamically provisioned volumes, the CSI driver manages the PV; the user cannot delete the volume even after the PV is deleted.

-The PV has resource finalizers that ensure that Cloud resources are deleted.
+The PV has that ensure that Cloud resources are deleted.
 The finalizers are removed by the system after Cloud resources are cleaned up, so removing them prematurely is likely to leave resources behind.

 This may be desired when a dynamically provisioned volume is left over or if an external volume should be exposed to Kubernetes workload.